yurimaluf/robustbetareg/README.md

 The **robustbetareg** package allows fitting robust beta regression.
 Currently, four types of robust estimators are supported.
-They depend on a tuning constant which may be fixed or selected by a data-driven algorithm also implemented in the package.Diagnostic tools associated with the fitted model, such as the residuals and goodness-of-fit statistics, are implemented.
+They depend on a tuning constant which may be fixed or selected by a data-driven algorithm also implemented in the package.
+Diagnostic tools associated with the fitted model, such as the residuals and goodness-of-fit statistics, are implemented.
 Robust Wald-type tests are available.